nemonik/hands-on-DevOps/readme.md

 2019-10-21 15:49:00.070:INFO:oejs.Server:main: Started @2044ms
 ```

-#### 8.7.3.2.
+#### 8.7.3.3.
 Kubernetes-Dashboard

-The course automation will also deploy the Kubernetes-Dashboard and for long-running tools orchestrated via Kubernetes you can view much the same data in the Kubernetes-Dashboard.
+The course automation will also deploy the Kubernetes-Dashboard.
+For the long-running tools orchestrated via Kubernetes, you can view much the same data in the Kubernetes-Dashboard.

 <https://192.168.0.11:6443/api/v1/namespaces/kube-system/services/https:kubernetes-dashboard:/proxy/>